AnantaSrikar/linux-docs/virtio-gpu-pci/README.md

 2. How the virtio-gpu-pci works

 ## Setup
-1. Compile the linux kernel with the following options:
+1. Compile the linux kernel with the following options, or use [setup-kernel.sh](scripts/setup-kernel.sh) for faster setup.
 	```bash
 	CONFIG_KCOV=y
 	CONFIG_KCOV_INSTRUMENT_ALL=y